LukeShu/leaguer/doc/Sprint2-Retrospective.md

 ## Setting up a Tournament View for matches and tree {#match-gui}
 ## Increase Usability  {#usability}
 ## Develop comprehensive data storage for s&p&other{#data-storage}

 ## Create Player Profile Pages {#profile}

+Player Profile Pages successfully list important and useful user information.
+Player username, e-mail, relationship status, and recent tournament information are all listed on a user's profile page.
+Gravatar images are also shown here.
+Users can also edit their pages.

 ## Gravatar Integration {#gravatar}

 Gravatar images are fetched from the gravatar website.
 A user's e-mail is used to generate a hash key and that key is used to grab their gravatar image from a url.
-If their e-mail is not recognized by Gravatar we have a wide number of optionable default images to use.
+If their e-mail is not recognized by Gravatar, then we have a wide number of optionable default images to use.
 We currently use a mystery man default.
 It's also possible to utilize a number of other image options, such as sizing.